SimonMonecke/lambdacd-mongodb/README.md

 ## Configuration

 1. To use lambdacd-mongodb you have to create a map containing your MongoDB configuration.
 The :col key specifies the collection which is used to store all builds from one pipeline.
 Do not use a collection for more than one pipeline!
-2. Add the mongodb configuration map to the main configuration by using the key name :mongodb-cfg.
+2. Add the mongodb configuration map to the main configuration by using the key name :mongodb-cfg
-3. Use the assemble-pipeline function from the lambdacd-mongodb.mongodb-state.
+3. Use the assemble-pipeline function from the lambdacd-mongodb.mongodb-state

 ```clojure
 (defn -main [& args]